 Approved budget expenditures may be disbursed in advance from the Treasury.
 All expenditures must later be verified with a receipt or proof of purchase.

-Requests for reimbursement of unbudgeted expenditures shall be brought before the ASC for approval.
+Requests for reimbursement of unbudgeted expenditures shall be brought before the ASC for approval (before the expenditure or purchase).

 No Area expenditures other than approved budget items may be used without the consent of the groups.